 There are tons of ways in which someone might need to get started depending on what they are looking to accomplish, and how much they already know about technology.
 APIs are everywhere, and APIs can do so many things, making them very difficult to introduce to each new user that comes along.

 Properly introducing someone an API requires a significant amount of context about their goals.
 An added dimension of this challenge is that most new users don’t know what they don’t know so when you ask folks what they would like to learn, they usually are at a loss for how to articulate where you can help them.
-(If you’re looking for the definition of an API, read our blog “What is an API?” to learn more.)
+(If you’re looking for the definition of an API, read “What is an API?” to learn more.)